tbaggett/xfgloss/README.md

 Allows a color value to be specified as a cell's background color.
 Possible values are either named colors or numeric color values.

+**KNOWN ISSUE:** The *BackgroundColor* property does not consistently operate as expected on Android API 21 (Lollipop) when it is applied to a touch enabled element.
+The material design ripple effect is expected when a user touches the element on API 21 and higher.
+The effect occurs as expected sometime but not others.
+In the other cases, the pre-21 highlighting of the entire element occurs instead of the ripple effect.
+The behavior works as expected (ripple on API 22 and higher, element highlighting on API 20 and lower) on all the other supported Android APIs (16 - 23).

 **Xaml Example:**
 ```
 <TextCell Text="Red" xfg:CellGloss.BackgroundColor="Red" />